AntonioTorres23/OpenGL_Notes/Normal Mapping.md

-All of our scenes are filled with meshes, each consisting
+All of our scenes are filled with meshes, each consisting of hundreds of maybe thousands of triangles.
+We boosted the realism by wrapping 2D textures on these flat triangles, hiding the fact that the polygons are just tiny flat triangles.
+Textures help, but when you take a good